 Figure 1.
 Diverged hybrids provide a genome-wide view of diploid chromosome conformation.

 (A) Schematic of the Rabl-like orientation.
 CEN, centromere; SPB, spindle pole body; TEL, telomere; NUC, nucleolus.
 (B) Hi-C contact map for saturated S. cerevisiae and S. uvarum mixture control, at 32 kb resolution.
 Each axis represents the S. cerevisiae genome followed by the S. uvarum genome in syntenic order, separated by a black line.
 Ticks indicate centromeres.
 Odd-numbered centromeres are labeled.
 Rows and columns with insufficient data are colored grey.
 (C) Hi-C contact map for saturated S. cerevisiae x S. uvarum hybrid, as in (B).
-A portion of the map, outlined in black, is enlarged above with annotated features of the Rabl-like orientation.
+(D) The portion of the map outlined in black in (C), is enlarged with annotated features of the Rabl-like orientation.